-The unbalance between cellular proliferation and apoptosis may contribute to the carcinogenesis[29-31].
-The interruption of apoptosis is likely one of the key mechanisms in promoting the transition from benign cells to cancer cells.
-The induction of apoptosis in SK-hep1 cells by GAS2 was also accompanied with the inhibition of cellular proliferation.
-It had been reported that GAS2 was a death substrate cleaved by caspase-3 and could efficiently increase cell susceptibility to apoptosis following UV irradiation, etoposide and MMS treatments, which were dependent on increased p53 stability and transcription activity[32].
+The imbalance between cellular proliferation and apoptosis may contribute to carcinogenesis[29-31].
+The interruption of apoptosis is likely one of the key mechanisms for promoting the transition from benign cells to cancer cells.
+The induction of apoptosis in SK-hep1 cells by GAS2 was also accompanied by the inhibition of cellular proliferation.
+It had been reported that GAS2 was a death substrate cleaved by caspase-3 and can efficiently increase cell susceptibility to apoptosis following UV irradiation, etoposide, and MMS treatments, which are dependent on increased p53 stability and transcription activity[32].
 Our study showed that the combined GAS2 overexpression and etoposide treatment had an additive effect in promoting apoptosis in SK-hep1 cells with wild-type functional p53 compared with cells treated with etoposide alone.
 The presence of etoposide might accelerate the proteolysis of GAS2.
 The molecular basis of p53-dependent apoptotic pathway in HCC cells was also analyzed by the expression of apoptosis markers, that is, cleaved caspase-3 and cleaved PARP functioned in the execution of the intrinsic mitochondrial apoptotic pathway.
 The proteolytic cleavage of PARP facilitated cellular disassembly and undergone apoptosis[33,34].
-According to our data, with the presence of P53, over-expression of GAS2 could increase the level of cleaved caspase-3 and cleaved PARP induced by etoposide.
-Without P53, overexpression of GAS2 was invalid in the level of cleaved caspase-3 and cleaved PARP induced by etoposide.
+According to our data, with the presence of p53, overexpression of GAS2 could increase the level of cleaved caspase-3 and cleaved PARP induced by etoposide.
+Without p53, overexpression of GAS2 was invalid in the level of cleaved caspase-3 and cleaved PARP induced by etoposide.
 Likewise, without GAS2 overexpression, these apoptosis markers were attenuated.
-This implies that p53-dependent apoptotic pathway induced by GAS2 triggers a P53-GAS2-caspase cascade effect which initiates the cell death program.
+This implies that p53-dependent apoptotic pathway induced by GAS2 triggers a p53-GAS2-caspase cascade effect that initiates the cell death program.

-Furthermore, further validation of GAS2 in a clinic 54 pairs of HCC and their matched adjacent nontumor liver tissues subset is warranted.
-We found that GAS2 was down-regulated in more than 60% of HCCs.
-Their average fold changes of GAS2 expression in tumor tissues were significantly lower than those in the matched nontumor tissues.
-Of note, HCC is an extremely heterogenous disease, which displays extensive histologic, transcriptomic and genetic diversity.
+Furthermore, further validation of GAS2 in a clinic 54 pairs of HCC and their matched adjacent non-tumor liver tissues subset is warranted.
+We found that GAS2 was downregulated in more than 60% of HCCs.
+Their average fold changes of GAS2 expression in tumor tissues were significantly lower than those in the matched non-tumor tissues.
+Of note, HCC is an extremely heterogenous disease, displaying extensive histologic, transcriptomic and genetic diversity.
 On the genetic level, the most common mutant genes are TP53 (encoding p53 protein) and CTNNB1 (encoding-catenin protein), both mutated in 20%-40% of HCCs.
 Particularly, the frequency of TP53 mutation in HCC ranges from 22% to 33%[35-38].
-The p53 protein manipulates various molecular functions in cell, such as DNA synthesis and repair, cell cycle arrest, senescence and apoptosis[39].
-Since the role of GAS2 in cell proliferation, cell cycle and apoptosis was dependent on wild-type P53, together with our clinical data, we speculated that the signal pathway of P53-GAS2 molecular axis might be a primary tumorigenic mechanism in HCCs with wild-type p53.
-Of course, there is other silencing GAS2-targeted signal pathway in HCC development that need to be considered.
+The p53 protein manipulates various molecular functions in cell such as DNA synthesis and repair, cell cycle arrest, senescence, and apoptosis[39].
+Since the role of GAS2 in cell proliferation, cell cycle, and apoptosis was dependent on wild-type p53, together with our clinical data, we speculated that the signal pathway of p53-GAS2 molecular axis might be a primary tumorigenic mechanism in HCCs with wild-type p53.
+Of course, there other silencing GAS2-targeted signal pathways in HCC development need to be considered.

-Over all, our multiple functional experiments disclosed the anti-proliferative nature of GAS2 may be one of the major hepatocarcinogenesis mechanisms.
-We further characterized that GAS2 inhibited HCC cell proliferation possibly via enhancing the susceptibility to p53-dependent apoptosis.
-Accordingly, our finding not only enhanced our understanding in the mechanisms of liver carcinogenesis, but also provided potential therapeutic targets for this aggressive malignancy.
+Together, our multiple functional experiments reveal that the anti-proliferative nature of GAS2 may be one of the major hepatocarcinogenesis mechanisms.
+We further characterized that GAS2 inhibited HCC cell proliferation possibly via enhancing susceptibility to p53-dependent apoptosis.
+Accordingly, our findings not only enhance our understanding of the mechanisms of liver carcinogenesis, but also provide potential therapeutic targets for this aggressive malignancy.

 ARTICLE HIGHLIGHTS